 East Cornwall Mining District 22: The remaining Stamps Engine House of East Kit Hill Mine, it was worked from 1853-1909 producing 218 tons of Tin. the processing works here were also used by Kit Hill.

 East Cornwall Mining District 23: New (Great) Consols Mine (Wheal Martha) at Luckett, this is the interior of Phillip’s 80″ Pumping Engine House still roofed in the late 1990’s.
 The mine worked from 1844 – 1888 with reworkings in 1915 and 1943.
 Total output was: 28,682 tons Copper, 735 tons Tin, 3,587 tons Arsenic, 2 tons Wolfram and 3,779 tons of Pyrite.
 There are three Engine Houses on the site all were still roofed.
 Since then they have deteriorated quite badly, a real loss to the history of the area.

 For more images follow this link: New (Great) Consols Mine (Wheal Martha)

-The final image on the East Cornwall Mining District, this is the remains of the wheelpit which housed a 50ft waterwheel.
+East Cornwall.
+Mining District 33: The final image on the East Cornwall page, this is the remains of the wheelpit which housed a 50ft waterwheel.
 This drove flat rods to pump from two nearby shafts.